bloominstituteoftechnology/node-db4-project/README.md

 ### Task 1: Project Setup

-- [ ] Fork and clone the repository.
+- [ x] Fork and clone the repository.
-- [ ] Implement your project in a `firstname-lastname` branch.
+- [ x] Implement your project in a `firstname-lastname` branch.
-- [ ] Create a pull request of `firstname-lastname` against your `main` branch.
+- [x ] Create a pull request of `firstname-lastname` against your `main` branch.
-- [ ] Open the assignment in Canvas and submit your pull request.
+- [ x] Open the assignment in Canvas and submit your pull request.

 ### Task 2: Minimum Viable Product

 Design the **data model** for a _recipe book_ application and use Knex migrations and seeding functionality to build a **SQLite database** based on the model and seed it with test data.
 Then, build an **endpoint** to fetch a recipe by its id.
+[x]created a test database in GUI
+[x]created the, knex, db-config, and migration and seed files [x]create the api files (server, router, model, middleware)

 The requirements for the system as stated by the client are: